 It is heartbreaking watching Russia’s attack on Ukraine.
-President Zelensky stated this is an attack on all of us, on freedom and democracy.
+President Zelensky stated this is an attack on all of us, our freedom, and democracy.
 My concern?
 Have we learned lessons from history to avoid during the Ukraine Crisis?

-There has been some comparison to the Holocaust and WWII.
-It is easy to see the similarities when Putin himself stated his rationale for attacking Ukraine is based on “the demilitarization and denazification of” the sovereign democracy in Kyiv.
+There has been some comparison between the Holocaust and WWII.
+It is easy to see the similarities when Putin stated his rationale for attacking Ukraine is based on “the demilitarization and denazification of” the sovereign democracy in Kyiv.
 Of course, there is no merit whatsoever to this claim.

 It is difficult not to be upset by Putin’s statements.
-In the United States (Tennessee) in 2022, a school board voted to ban the Holocaust novel “Maus” from its classrooms because it contains material deemed inappropriate.
+In the United States (Tennessee), in 2022, a school board voted to ban the Holocaust novel “Maus” from its classrooms because it contains inappropriate material.
 In Texas, we have Texas House Bill 3979, signed into law on 1 September 2021 by Governor Greg Abbott.
 The ruling prohibits educators from discussing controversial historical, social, or political issues.
-If these subjects do arise, HB 3979 mandates that teachers “explore such issues from diverse and contending perspectives without giving deference to any one perspective”.
+If these subjects arise, HB 3979 mandates that teachers “explore such issues from diverse and contending perspectives without deference to any one perspective”.